-In this work, we introduce and analyze the \textbf{displaced Janus state}, a general superposition of two squeezed coherent states.
-We develop an analytical toolkit that: \begin{itemize} \item derives general-order factorial moments via a new family of \textit{Generalized Squeezing Polynomials}; \item gives closed-form off-diagonal moments $\langle \zeta,\alpha|a^{\dagger k}a^k|\xi,\alpha\rangle$ that isolate interference effects; \item constructs full Wigner-function representations and identifies interference-induced negativity regions; \item explains photon-statistics behavior including exact cancellation of $O(r^2)$ terms in $g^{(k)}(0)$ for an antisymmetric small-squeezing limit; \item and demonstrates regimes with Heisenberg-limited quantum Fisher information (QFI), especially in limits approaching $D(\alpha)\ket{2}$. \end{itemize}
+\textit{Contributions.} We develop an analytical toolkit that \begin{itemize} \item introduces a family of Generalized Squeezing Polynomials (GSPs) to compute factorial moments to arbitrary order; \item derives closed-form off-diagonal moments $\langle \alpha,\zeta|\,a^{\dagger k} a^{k}\,|\alpha,\xi\rangle$ that isolate interference effects; \item constructs full Wigner-function representations with explicit interference-induced negativity regions; \item explains photon-statistics behavior, including exact cancellation of \(O(r^{2})\) terms in \(g^{(k)}(0)\) in an antisymmetric small-squeezing limit; \item and identifies regimes achieving Heisenberg-limited quantum Fisher information (QFI) for nonlinear parameters (with limits approaching \(D(\alpha)\ket{2}\)). \end{itemize}

-These results establish the displaced Janus state as a highly tunable, non-Gaussian resource that embodies the principles of hybrid quantum information, merging a CV construction with features essential for DV-based protocols.
-Its unique properties enable performance gains in metrology (e.g., SU(1,1)-type interferometry) and provide analytical handles for resource quantification~\cite{Yurke1986,Hudelist2014,Giovannetti2006,Pezzesmerzi2018RMP,LIGO2016,GenoniParis2010, Albarelli2018Resource}.
-This work generalizes our recent findings~\cite{Azizi2025Janus,Azizi2025Janus_higher} and provides a reusable framework for designing and benchmarking non-Gaussian states in realistic CV platforms.
+Taken together, these results establish the displaced Janus state as a tunable, non-Gaussian resource that exemplifies hybrid CV/DV principles, enables metrological gains (e.g., in SU(1,1) interferometry), and offers analytic handles for resource quantification~\cite{Yurke1986,Hudelist2014,Giovannetti2006,Pezzesmerzi2018RMP,GenoniParis2010,Albarelli2018Resource}.
+They generalize our recent findings~\cite{Azizi2025Janus,Azizi2025Janus_higher} and furnish a reusable framework for designing and benchmarking non-Gaussian states in realistic CV platforms.